Eight killed in Kenya raid, police see political hand

 By Joseph Akwiri

-MOMBASA, Kenya Eight people were killed when raiders armed with guns, machetes and arrows attacked a village in Kenya's Coast Province on Wednesday in what police said was politically instigated fighting linked to upcoming elections.
+MOMBASA, Kenya, Jan 9 Eight people were killed when raiders armed with guns, machetes and arrows attacked a village in Kenya's Coast Province on Wednesday in what police said was politically instigated fighting linked to upcoming elections.

 The raiders were Pokomo farmers who attacked semi-nomadic Orma pastoralists.
 It was latest violence in a dispute ostensibly over grazing land and water in which 100 people were killed last August in raids and revenge attacks.